 Writer and politician Pat Buchanan is a nationally syndicated columnist.
 He was twice a candidate for the Republican presidential nomination and the Reform Party's candidate in 2000.
 He served as President Nixon's speechwriter and President Reagan's White House Communications Director.
 He coined the term "Silent Majority" and helped shape the strategy that drew millions of Democrats to Nixon.

-Writer, politician.
-Born November 2, 1938, in Washington, D.C.
-The third of the nine children of Washington accountant William Baldwin Buchanan and his wife, Catherine, Buchanan attended Catholic schools and Georgetown University, graduating in 1961 with a bachelor's degree in English.
+Born November 2, 1938, in Washington, D.C., Patrick Joseph "Pat" Buchanan is the third of the nine children of Washington accountant William Baldwin Buchanan and his wife, Catherine.
+Buchanan attended Catholic schools and Georgetown University, graduating in 1961 with a bachelor's degree in English.
 He earned a master of science from New York City's Columbia University Journalism School in 1962, then began his professional career as a reporter with the St. Louis Globe-Democrat, a conservative newspaper.

 Buchanan was soon promoted to editorial writer and by 1964 had become the paper's assistant editorial editor.
 In 1966, searching for new challenges in his career, Buchanan arranged a meeting with former Vice President Richard M. Nixon, then a partner in a New York City law firm.
 Impressed with the young reporter's ambition and solid conservative outlook, Nixon hired Buchanan as an assistant and speechwriter in preparation for his upcoming run for the 1968 Republican presidential nomination.